villano-lab/nrCascadeSim/README.md

 weight?
 31Si 31 [540  0]    [.954   100000000000000.0]
 ```

-Let's say the probabilities of the cascade occuring *within the respective isotopes* are as below:
+Let's say the probabilities of the cascade occurring *within the respective isotopes* are as below:

 | 29Si: | `[0]` | `[5000    0]` | `[3000    0]` |
 | ---   | ---   | ---           |           --- |